cccbr/runningatower/content/docs/ringingroom/handbells/index.md

 hand bells.
 While these may appear to be appropriate and rather attractive, perhaps donated or a memorial, they have drawbacks.
 Sadly, the risk of theft or misuse, even if the case is locked, is probably too great.

-New bells may be supplied in cases and specialist suppliers will make them to order, for example **[Kingham Merion](https://kingham.merion.co.uk)**
+New bells may be supplied in cases and specialist suppliers will make them to order.

 Strong flight cases and instrument cases are available from various supplies, relatively cheaply, leaving the design and fabrication of supporting inserts for the bells as a challenge for ingenuity and skill!